Introduction to quantum mechanics: Quantization of bound electrons in atoms

 Experiments with light and matter in the late 1800s uncovered a reproducible but puzzling regularity.
 When light was shown through purified gases, certain frequencies (colors) did not pass.
 These dark absorption 'lines' followed a distinctive pattern: the gaps between the lines decreased steadily.
 By 1889, the Rydberg formula predicted the lines for hydrogen gas using only a constant number and the integers to index the lines.
 The origin of this regularity was unknown.
 Solving this mystery would eventually become the first major step toward quantum mechanics.

-Throughout the 19th century evidence grew for the atomic nature of matter.
-With Thomson's discovery of the electron in 1897, scientist began the search for a model of the interior of the atom.
-Thomson proposed negative electrons swimming in a pool of positive charge.
+Throughout the 19th century, evidence grew for the atomic nature of matter.
+With Thomson's discovery of the electron in 1897, scientists began the search for a model of the interior of the atom.
+Thomson proposed that negative electrons were swimming in a pool of positive charge.
 Between 1908 and 1911, Rutherford showed that the positive part was only 1/3000th of the diameter of the atom.

 Models of "planetary" electrons orbiting a nuclear "Sun" were proposed, but cannot explain why the electron does not simply fall into the positive charge.
-In 1913 Niels Bohr and Ernest Rutherford connected the new atom models to the mystery of the Rydberg formula: the orbital radius of the electrons were constrained and the resulting energy differences matched the energy differences in the absorption lines.
-This meant that absorption and emission of light from atoms was energy quantized: only specific energies that matched the difference in orbital energy would be emitted or absorbed.
+In 1913, Niels Bohr and Ernest Rutherford connected the new atomic models to the mystery of the Rydberg formula: the orbital radius of electrons was constrained and the resulting energy differences matched the energy differences in the absorption lines.
+This meant that absorption and emission of light from atoms were energy quantized: only specific energies that matched the difference in orbital energy would be emitted or absorbed.

 Trading one mystery – the regular pattern of the Rydberg formula – for another mystery – constraints on electron orbits – might not seem like a big advance, but the new atom model summarized many other experimental findings.
 The quantization of the photoelectric effect and now the quantization of the electron orbits set the stage for the final revolution.

-Throughout the first and the modern era of quantum mechanics the concept that classical mechanics must be valid macroscopically constrained possible quantum models.
+Throughout the first and modern eras of quantum mechanics, the concept that classical mechanics must be valid macroscopically constrained possible quantum models.
 This concept was formalized by Bohr in 1923 as the correspondence principle.
 It requires quantum theory to converge to classical limits.

 A related concept is Ehrenfest's theorem, which shows that the average values obtained from quantum mechanics (e.g. position and momentum) obey classical laws.